jasmin-lang/jasmin/compiler/safety-examples/README.md

 Explanation
 --------------------------------------------------------------------

-- the ranges below [* Standard semantics *] are an over-approximation of the memory accesses done at the end of the program execution.
+- the ranges obtained are an over-approximation of the memory accesses done at the end of the program execution.

 - Note that some ranges are given using intervals:
     - e.g. `mem_k: [0; 32]` states that the pointer `k` (which points to the key)